Beyond Real Data: Synthetic Data through the Lens of Regularization: DOMAIN ADAPTATION

-\begin{theorem}[Generalization under Domain Shift] Under \Cref{ass:eigendecay}, for the kernel regression problem defined in \Cref{eq:kernel-reg}, distributional discrepancy \( \gD(\cdot, \cdot) \) as in \Cref{thm:kernel-error-rate}, and any fixed regularization parameter \( \lambda > 0 \), the test error under domain shift satisfies the bound: \end{theorem} We now extend this result to the setup in \Cref{sec:generalization}, where test error is measured with respect to $p^\star_\rvx$.
-The resulting generalization gap is stated below; see \Cref{app:proof-gen-out-domain} for the proof. \begin{theorem}[Mixed-data Generalization under Domain Shift] Let $\cH$ be a class of $L$-Lipschitz functions.
-Suppose Assumptions \ref{ass:diam_H}, and \ref{ass:loss-func} hold and let \(h_\rmS \in \argmin_{h \in \cH} \gR_{\lambda}(h, \rmS)\).
-Then, for any \(\lambda \in (0, 1)\), the generalization gap under the domain shift satisfies where \(\gR^\star = \min_{h \in \cH} r^\star(h)\) is the true population risk minimizer of the target domain. \end{theorem} As expected, compared to \Cref{thm:kernel-error-rate,thm:gen-gap-mixed}, these bounds include an additional term that captures the mismatch between the source and target distributions.
+where \(r^\star = \min_{h \in \cH} r^\star(h)\) is minimum population risk minimizer of the target domain and \(\Delta, \xi, N_0, \gR^\star_0, \mathcal{W}_0\) are as in Theorem \ref{thm:gen-gap-mixed}. \end{theorem} As expected, compared to \Cref{thm:kernel-error-rate,thm:gen-gap-mixed}, these bounds include an additional term that captures the mismatch between the source and target distributions.
 Consequently, the optimal choice of \( \lambda \) depends on the relative magnitudes of \( \gD(f_\star, \Tilde{f}) \) and \( \mathcal{D}(f_\star, g) \) or similarly \(\wass{2}{p^\star_\rvx}{p_\rvx}\) and \(\wass{2}{p^\star_\rvx}{p'_\rvx}\).
 Intuitively, when the synthetic data generator more closely approximates the target domain, it is beneficial to choose a larger regularization parameter \( \lambda \).
 In the special case where \( f_\star = \Tilde{f} \) or \(\wass{2}{p^\star_\rvx}{p_\rvx} = 0\), the bound reduces to the previous results, albeit with potentially larger constants for the kernel regression case, arising from the more general proof strategy. \paragraph{Experimental setup} We follow the experimental setup for medical brain MRI scans described in \Cref{subsec:brain-experiments} to study the effect of domain shift.
 Since we have two data sources (MIAC and NeuroRx), we can naturally adapt the setup to introduce domain shift: we treat MIAC as the source domain and NeuroRx as the target domain.
 The synthetic data generator, a conditional diffusion model, is trained on NeuroRx, thus approximating the target distribution.
 As before, we vary the synthetic-to-real data ratio in the range $0.25$ to $8$, and compare the resulting performance.
 Results are shown in \Cref{fig:validloss-vs-ratio-out-domain}.
 We include two baselines in this experiment: (1) access to real data from the target domain for training the downstream segmentation task on NeuroRx (blue line), and (2) no access to either target or synthetic data, with only increased source domain data available (orange line).
 To examine the impact of distributional discrepancy between synthetic and target data, we adopt the same approach as in \Cref{subsec:brain-experiments}, sampling from the diffusion model at two timesteps, $T \in \{0, 300\}$.
 We expect $T = 0$ (green dashed line) to closely match the target distribution, while $T = 300$ (red dashed line) reflects a greater distributional distance.
 As observed, synthetic data can significantly improve performance when the distributional distance between the synthetic and target is small.
 However, when the synthetic generator induces a large distributional shift, using additional source data alone can be more effective, but if the source domain itself is far from the target, neither synthetic nor source data is likely to help.
 This observation aligns with our theoretical understanding of the trade-offs in generalization error, where the benefit of additional data depends critically on the distributional closeness to the target domain.